 Director Zhang Yang was born in Beijing, China in 1967.
 In 1992, he graduated from the Central Theater Academy.
 He then directed a theatrical production of Kiss of the Spider Woman and went on to direct over twenty underground music videos.
 His first feature film, Spicy Love Soup, swept the domestic Chinese awards and his second feature, Shower, won the FIPRESCI prize at the Toronto International Film Festival.
 Getting Home is his fifth feature film.

 Getting Home will be shown in Mandarin with English subtitles on Saturday, October 2, 2010, 7 pm, Auditorium A, Angell Hall, 435 S. State Street, Ann Arbor, Michigan.
 Free admission.

-Adventures in Multicultural Living, looking at how our lives are lived with, between, and amongst the many different cultures and peoples in our communities.
+Frances Kai-Hwa Wang has been away for the summer working on a book project, but now resumes her thrice-weekly column, Adventures in Multicultural Living, looking at how our lives are lived with, between, and amongst the many different cultures and peoples in our communities.

 Frances Kai-Hwa Wang is a second-generation Chinese American from California who now divides her time between Ann Arbor and the Big Island of Hawaii.
 She is editor of IMDiversity.com Asian American Village, lead multicultural contributor for AnnArbor.com, and a contributor for New America Media's Ethnoblog.
 She is a popular speaker on Asian Pacific American and multicultural issues.
 Check out her website at franceskaihwawang.com, her blog at franceskaihwawang.blogspot.com, and she can be reached at email@example.com.